wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps/includes/5-powerapps-create-first.md

 * **Browse screen**: This screen appears by default.
 In it, you can browse, sort, filter, and refresh the data from the data source.
 In the browse screen, you add items to the data source by selecting the plus sign (**+**).
 * **Details screen**: Select an item in the browse screen to open the details screen, which shows all details about an item.
 In this screen, you can open an item for editing or delete it.
 * **Edit/create screen**: In this screen, you edit an existing item, or you create one.

+To make your app visible on the phone it needs to be saved. ​Click **File**, **Save as** with the title "flooring-estimates app". ​You will see green checkmark when all changes are successfully saved.
+Now open **PowerApps** app on your phone and select "flooring-estimates app".
+If you cannot find the app try search mode within the PowerApps on your mobile device.

 ## Install the app on your device
 You'll want to install your app on your phone to see how it looks there.